-Command/Example Description Hint(Expression); It returns a Hint for a calculus problem Examples: matching the Expression which is typir1:=Hint(Int(ln(x),x)); cally in form of Diff(), Int(), P=Int(xexp(x),x=01)); Hint(P); or Limit().
+Command/Example Description Hint(Expression); It returns Hints for a calculus problem Examples: matching the Expression which is typir1:=Hint(Int(ln(x),x)); cally in form of Diff(), Int(), P=Int(xexp(x),x=01)); Hint(P); or Limit().
 Note that the first let- Note: You need to load the ter of Hint, Diff, Int, and Limit Student[Calculus1] package be- must be capitalized. fore using this command.
 Rule[rule](Expression); It is in general used to apply a rule ob- Examples: tained from Hint to a matching prob- Rule[parts,ln(x),x](Int(ln(x),x)); lem.
-You should hence call in inputs Rule[r1](P); Rule[r1[2]](P); with names or equation labels.
+Therefore, it is often easier to use Rule[r1](P); Rule[r1[2]](P); names and equation labels as inputs.